Diseases

 • Animal infected/carrier/disease

 MAP can affect domestic cattle, sheep goats, camelids and deer.
 Wildlife, including deer and rabbits are also susceptible.
 Animals in zoological collections are also frequently infected (Witte et al., 2009).
-Pathological lesions or occurrence of bacteria have also been reported in horses, pigs, alpaca, llama, stoat, fox, weasel and crow, and other multiple other animals (e.g. Beard et al., 1999; Beard et al., 2001a; 2001b; Larsen et al., 1971; 1972).
+Pathological lesions or occurrence of bacteria have also been reported in horses, pigs, alpaca, llama, stoat, fox, weasel and crow, and other multiple other animals (e.g. Beard et al., 1999; Beard et al., 2001a; 2001b; Larsen et al., 1971; 1972; Köhler et al., 2024 ).

 • Human infected/disease

-• There is major disagreement among experts about the causal relationship between MAP and Crohn s disease.
-Furthermore, the origin of MAP in some Crohn s patients has not been determined, i.e. are they from agricultural products such as meat and milk, or from other sources?
+Furthermore, the origin of MAP in some CD patients has not been determined, i.e. is it from agricultural products such as meat and milk, or from other sources?

 • Vector cyclical/non-cyclical